 Part 2 – Why did Jesus curse a Fig Tree? – Digging Deeper

-But this “living parable” of the withered fig tree has a deeper and broader meaning than the ending of the Jewish dispensation and the judgment of God upon Israel.
+But this “living parable” of the withered fig tree has a deeper and broader meaning than the suspension of the Jewish dispensation and the judgment of God upon Israel.
 While the other passages mentioned in the paragraph above, the “vineyard” and the “vine” figures, should be limited to the Jews, the withered fig tree has a special application.
 Please do not misunderstand me.
 The fig tree figure does certainly refer to Israel.
 However, in this example, the nation holds a special place of representation.
 The proper application in this “living parable” is that Israel represents more than the descendants of Abraham, but represents all mankind, all the children of Adam, the first man.

 This becomes part of one of the most important truths of Scripture to comprehend.
 By it we gain the proper understanding of the Old Testament and much of the content of the gospels.
 The bottom line is that we must understand God’s purpose for all He did from the point when He chased Adam and Eve out of the garden, all the way to the time just before the cross and death of Christ.
 Granted, this was a long period of time – approximately four thousand years.
 Yet, God had only one over-riding purpose in it.
 What was it?
 What is this eye-opening truth by which we may dispel the perceived darkness that for so many of us clouds our reading and understanding of the Old Testament?
 The truth is this: